(2020) Local SEO for Dentists: The Playbook for #1 Rankings

-You’re about to dive into a step-by-step guide showing you how to do just that.
-We’ll show you how to list your business on Google Maps in your city for the keywords your customers are searching for.
+We have a step-by-step guide showing you how to do just that.
+We’ll explain how to list your dental practice on Google Maps in your city for the keywords your patients are searching for.

 See that area highlighted in a green box?
-That’s a Google Maps search result, and guide will show your businesses how to rank in these search results, too.
+That’s a Google Maps search result, and this guide will show you how to rank your practice in these search results, too.

-Are you a dentist, lawyer, or do you own a clothing boutique or any other small business that is trying to attract new customers, clients, or patients from a specific geographic area (a city like Seattle, for example)?
+Are you a dentist or practice owner trying to attract new patients from a specific geographic area (a city like Seattle, for example)?
 This step-by-step guide was created with you in mind!

-This guide is intended to be a practical how-to guide for businesses, not a textbook on Google Maps.
-It’s a playbook with steps that you can follow to get your business listed and ranked on Google Maps.
+This guide is intended to be a practical how-to guide for dentists, not a textbook on Google Maps.
+It’s a playbook with steps that you can follow to get your dental office listed and ranked on Google Maps.

-Google Maps is great for you, your customers, and Google.
-Your customers quickly find what they need, your business is more visible to more customers, and Google’s audience grows as more people discover how easy it is to connect with local businesses.
+Google Maps is great for you, your patients, and Google.
+Your patients quickly find what they need, your practice is more visible to more patients, and Google’s audience grows as more people discover how easy it is to connect with local dentists.

 People use Google to find the information they need right now.
-When your business appears in Google Maps search results, your customers quickly see important details about your business, including driving directions, reviews, hours of operation, and a phone number.
+When your office appears in Google Maps search results, your patients quickly see important details, including driving directions, reviews, hours of operation, and a phone number.

-It won’t cost you a penny to have your business listed on Google Maps.
+It won’t cost you a penny to have your practice listed on Google Maps.
 For your money, there’s no better value in online marketing and advertising than Google Maps.

 When you make a change in your Google My Business account, they’re live and online within minutes.
 You won’t wait hours for updates to appear.

-Google Maps listings allow your customers to review your business, which improves your Google Maps ranking, provides you with valuable feedback about your business, and helps bring new customers, clients, or patients in the door.
+Google Maps listings allow your patients to review your services, which improves your Google Maps ranking, provides you with valuable feedback, and helps bring new patients through the door.

 You’ll have access to a dashboard where you can see statistics on views, actions on posts, new followers, and more.

-Ready?
-Set?
-Let’s add your business to Google Maps
+How to add your dental practice to Google Maps

-Now you know why your business will benefit from being on Google Maps, but how do you actually do it?
+Now you know why your practice will benefit from being on Google Maps, but how do you actually do it?

 I’ve broken down the process into 6 steps:

-- Add your business and add a service area.
+- Add your practice and add a service area